-The Collaborator Advocate tends to think of her oral submissions and witness examinations as a team effort.
-Though she alone will be speaking at the hearing, she will prepare her submissions and examinations in collaboration with the second chair and perhaps the wider hearing team.
-This often involves long brainstorming sessions where the lead advocate maps out her approach, expecting team members to contribute points to be made and documents to be relied upon.
+The Collaborator Advocate tends to think of his or her oral submissions and witness examinations as a team effort.
+Though the advocate alone will be speaking at the hearing, he or she will prepare the required submissions and examinations in collaboration with the second chair and perhaps the wider hearing team.
+This often involves long brainstorming sessions at which the lead advocate maps out his or her approach, expecting team members to contribute points to be made and documents to be relied upon.

 The DIY Advocate

-The DIY Advocate tends to prepare her submissions and witness examinations on her own, seeking little input from team members.
-This approach is typically reflective of long-standing working habits that the advocate has adopted over the course of her career.
+The DIY Advocate tends to prepare his or her submissions and witness examinations alone, seeking little input from team members.
+This approach is typically reflective of long-standing working habits that the advocate has adopted during the course of a career.
 These advocates typically need to feel a personal mastery of the evidentiary record to comfortably carry out their advocacy duties.
 As discussed below, serving as a second chair to a DIY Advocate can present challenges.